muratk5n/thirdwave/en/2023/01/dried-turkey.md

 flat patties, put pieces back in the oven now on the grill part, leave there at 80 C degrees, for 5 hours.
 That's it.

-Ideas for Meal - mix dried beet roots, apples, cheese (with sufficient fat) plus dried soup (Greek trahana [1]), hot water, boom.
+Ideas for Meal - mix dried beet roots, apples, low-salt cheese (with sufficient fat) plus dried soup (Greek trahana [1]), hot water, boom.
 Just created a camp stew.

 * Beet root, chards, apples work well, for any day, don't want anything that is too citric (oranges) or too high on potassium even